owenpb/kitaev_clusters/docs/source/tutorial.rst

     Hzz = scipy.sparse.load_npz('Hzz_L12.npz')
     HD = scipy.sparse.load_npz('HD_L12.npz')

-However, if it is not necessary to load each component of the Hamiltonian separately if you just want to use them to construct the full Hamiltonian.
+However, it is not necessary to load each component of the Hamiltonian separately if you just want to use them to construct the full Hamiltonian.
 That is performed using the function ``construct_hamiltonian`` as shown in the next step.

 7. Specifying couplings, anisotropy, and constructing full Hamiltonian